keshavsingh4522/hacktoberfest/README.md

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**

-> Add important code, files or project in **Hactoberfest2020** folder, this folder is present in each repository which is mentioned below, now send your first PR!

-<b align="center">OR</b>

 > Upload your code in this repository to particular section if folder is not present then create folder.
+> some more repos for contribution

 | Repository                                                  | Issues                                                                                                                                                           | Pull Requests                                                                                                                                                     | Forks                                                                                                                                                             |
 | ----------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |